dsyer/dependency-hell/README.md

 > to explicitly list the same dependencies in the `<dependencies>`
 > section of the POM.

-*2* Explicitly manage only the reactor version in the app via a
+*2* Explicitly manage only the Reactor version in the app via a
  property:

 ```